 Member, Board of Directors, UCLA Law Alumni Association

-Member, Penn Fund Executive Board and Penn Parents’ Council, University of Pennsylvania
+Chairman, Penn Fund Executive Board, and Member, Penn Parents’ Council, University of Pennsylvania

 Southern California Regional Advisory Board of the University of Pennsylvania